 After completion of the Candidacy Examination, doctoral candidates prepare a prospectus that serves as a proposal for the dissertation project.
-The purpose of a prospectus is to propose original and independent research under the guidance of the Dissertation Committee.
+The purpose of a prospectus is to propose original and independent research to be completed under the guidance of the Dissertation Committee.
 The prospectus should delineate a theoretically informed framework to guide the study that will make significant and substantive contributions to the body of knowledge in the field of endeavor.
+The prospectus will require students to defend their own arguments in both written and oral form.